Questioning a 3.5 keV dark matter emission line: Spectrum modelling

 On top of the best fit base model we add an unresolved Gaussian to account for non-astrophysical line emission.
-For each central energy in $0.05\keV$ steps, we fit the model to the stacked spectrum, and then increase the normalisation of the additional Gaussian until $\Delta\chi^2 = \chi^2(\mathrm{norm})-\chi^2(\mathrm{best\, fit}) = 4$ corresponding to the upper 95\% confidence level for one degree of freedom (the normalisation).
-The line flux is calculated in bins of Full Width Half Max (FWHM) of the spectral resolution around the central value approximated by \cite{POG}
+The galactic absorption is also applied to the additional line so the entire model consist of {\it absorption $\times$ (continuum + atomic and extra lines + possible dark matter emission)}.
+For each central energy in $0.05\keV$ steps, we fit the model to the stacked spectrum, and then increase the normalisation of the additional Gaussian and refit all free parameters until $\Delta\chi^2 = \chi^2(\mathrm{norm})-\chi^2(\mathrm{best\, fit}) = 4$ corresponding to the upper 95\% confidence level for one degree of freedom (the normalisation) marginalised over all other parameters.\footnote{Following the consensus in the literature this is the two-sided limit even though a one-sided limit $\Delta\chi^2 = 2.71$ would be more meaningful.} The line flux is calculated in bins of Full Width Half Max (FWHM) of the spectral resolution around the central value approximated by \citep{POG}

-We consider two energy intervals for the base model fit namely the broad interval of $2.0-9.0\keV$, and the narrower interval of $3.0-6.0\keV$.
-For the base model the best fit $\chi^2$s are 5.2 and 1.7 for the broad and narrow intervals respectively.
-The major contribution to the $\chi^2$ of the broad interval comes from the emission line dominated energies below $3\keV$.
-For each energy we then consider two different constraints: a) the entire flux in all Gaussians including metals and instrumental lines, and b) the flux in the additional line only.
-The former is a very conservative limit as we know some of the line flux can have astrophysical origin, but it takes into account the risk of a non-astrophysical line hiding under an astrophysical emission line.
-The latter is much less conservative and does not take the ``hiding'' effect into account but assumes that all line emission at the metal line energies origin from the metals.
+For each energy we regard the \emph{entire flux in all Gaussians} including atomic lines, instrumental lines, and the additional lines as an upper limit on the possible emission from dark matter.
+Only the smooth component is subtracted from the model, resulting in a very conservative limit as the line flux can have astrophysical origin, but the method takes into account the risk of a non-astrophysical line hiding under an astrophysical emission line.
+We also present the results of subtracting the instrumental features with widths much wider than the instrumental resolution (1.12, 1.49, 1.81, 9.71 keV).
+This mainly affects energies above 4 keV.

+\citet{Bulbul:2014} estimate the maximum contribution from atomic lines around $3.5\keV$ by using the ratios of different species.
+Because of the dependence on the assumed plasma conditions \citep[e.g. temperature,][]{Jeltema:2014,Jeltema:2014_reply}, the method cannot easily be transferred to the Milky Way, and is not applied here.
 The resulting flux limits are shown in \figref{flux}.